hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 {% endhighlight %}

-Ok code now looks more safe but we have repeated code lets remove it to support DRY principle.
+Ok, code now looks more safe, but we have repeated code, lets remove it to support DRY principle.

 {% highlight csharp %}
 public static bool Defend (object o)